Introduction to Forex Elliott Wave Analysis

 Usage of EW

-- Decide a proper stop-loss point
+- To decide a proper stop-loss point

-Learning EW analysis
+Learning EW Analysis

 Types of waves

 The Elliott Wave analysis Forex includes two different wave patterns, which include the five wave pattern, as well as the three wave pattern.
-The five wave pattern can be found with five different dominant waves, which include Wave 1, Wave 2, Wave 3, Wave 4 as well as Wave 5.
-The other corrective trend includes other three wave patterns, including Wave A, Wave B, as well as Wave C. All of these waves make up for arranging the best results in market analysis.
+The five wave pattern can be found with five different dominant waves, which include Wave 1, Wave 2, Wave 3, Wave 4, as well as Wave 5.
+The other corrective trend includes the other three wave patterns, including Wave A, Wave B, as well as Wave C. All of these waves make up for arranging the best results in market analysis.

 Principles of waves